Pulmonary Stenosis in Children

 - A child with pulmonary stenosis may not have any symptoms.
 The condition may be found when a healthcare provider hears a heart murmur.

-- If symptoms occur, they include breathing problems, fast heart beat, feeling tired, and swelling of the legs, ankles, feet, face, or belly.
+- If symptoms occur, they include breathing problems, cyanosis, fast heart rate, feeling tired, and swelling of the legs, ankles, feet, face, or belly.

 - Mild pulmonary stenosis may not need repair.
 Repair may be needed if the stenosis is moderate to severe.